 OSU is part of the Big Ten Conference, and its marching band might be one of the most well-recognized in the country.
 Called the Best Damn Band in the Land (TBDBITL), they consistently have some of the most exciting half-time shows with stellar music picks, great formations, and fun animations.
 If you’re good enough to make Michael Jackson moonwalk across the field, you can do just about anything.
 The band is 228 members strong and made up of all brass and percussion.

-The Ohio State University is home to almost 45,000 undergraduates.
+Ohio State University is home to almost 45,000 undergraduates.
 Those numbers help to keep the marching band very competitive.
 If you don’t end up making it (or don’t have an interest in marching band), never fear!
 There are plenty of other musical opportunities that await you.

 Knox College – Galesburg, IL

 Knox College is a small liberal arts school with 1,400 students.
 The community is tight-knit.
 The school offers 88 majors and minors.
 Regardless of which of those majors and minors you choose from, you are eligible to audition for the Knox College Choir.
 The ensemble of around 50 students is a powerhouse in the collegiate singing world.
 And, unlike many schools, Knox College Choir members are able to audition for scholarships even if they are not music majors.
 The choir is under the direction of Professor Laura Lane, who constantly looks for new pieces and even commissions them so the choir has fresh music.
 The choir tours every year during spring break, with European tours happening every 3 or 4 years.
-In spring of 2017, for example, they are heading to France!
+In the spring of 2017, for example, they headed to France!

 Rice University – Houston, TX